pucilpet/mariadb-galera-swarm/README.md

  - "sleep" - Start the container but not the server.
 Runs "sleep infinity".
 Useful just to get volumes initialized or if you want to `docker exec` without the server running.

 By using DNS resolution to discover other nodes they don't have to be specified explicitly.
-This should works with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.
+This should work with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.

+## How It Works

+This is not a simple config update, much effort has gone into making this container automate the initialization and *recovery* of a cluster.
+The entrypoint script orchestrates full recovery on simultaneous reset by having nodes communicate with each other *before* starting the mysqld process to ensure that the cluster is recovered correctly.
+It does this by examining Galera's state files, recovering the GTID position on all nodes and then communicating this between nodes to find the most up-to-date one to form a new cluster if needed.
+It also provides multiple healthcheck endpoints for varying degress of healthiness to aid with integration of load balancers and scheduling systems.

 ### Examples